CJWasson/NIST-CSF-Incident-Analysis/README.md

 This project reflects who I am: someone who learns by doing, takes time to understand the why behind every step, and wants to help others on the same path.

-You don’t have to be an expert to get started, but this repo will help you think like one.

 ---

 📄 **Bonus Resources:**